jorams/birch/README.md

    POSITIONAL-INITARGS should be a list of initargs to pass to MAKE-INSTANCE, where the position of the keyword determines the IRC command parameter that will be used as a value.
+A NIL will cause an IRC parameter to be ignored.

    For example, when POSITIONAL-INITARGS is (:CHANNEL), the first parameter of the IRC message will be passed as the initial value of :CHANNEL.
    If POSITIONAL-INITARGS is (:CHANNEL :TARGET), the first parameter will be passed as the initial value of :CHANNEL, and the second parameter will be passed as the initial value of :TARGET.

+   Instead of a keyword, an element of POSITIONAL-INITARGS can also be a list of the form (:KEYWORD FUNCTION), which means the value passed as the initarg will be the result of calling FUNCTION with two arguments: the connection object and the IRC parameter.

    Any remaining arguments will be joined together (separated by spaces) and passed as the initial value of :MESSAGE."